 How to Password Protect PDF on Mac

 PDF format lets you share files easily and safely without having to worry about the content being altered.
 You can also add watermarks as a way of protecting your sensitive files.
 Wondering how to password protect a PDF on Mac?
-In this guide we will show how to password protect PDF on Mac with PDFelement.
+In this guide, we will show how to password protect PDF on Mac with PDFelement for Mac.

 The article below will show you how to encrypt PDF files with PDFelement.